 You may know how to use cause-effect diagrams and scatter diagrams to identify the causes of problems and to quantify the impact of solving those problems.
-Before you try to understand control charts, you need to understand the concept of correlation and how to analyze correlation between variables data.
+Before you try to understand control charts, you need to understand the concept of correlation.
+How do you find the correlation between variables?

 In this instance, there is a unique solution defining a straight line passing through the two data points.
 Given this solution, we can predict that variable B will increase by 3.33 units for each unit increase in variable A. (Note on chart 1 that variable B increased 10 units while variable A increased by 3 units.)

 That would be a decrease of two units in variable A multiplied by 3.33 giving:

 Y0 = 10 – 3.33 X 2 = 10 – 6.67 = 3.33

 Chart 2 shows this added data point as predicted by the above equation.

 Life would be wonderful if every relationship, especially the human ones, were this predictable.
 But real life does not often present such simple solutions.

 So, does a change in A cause a change in B?
 The very unsatisfying answer to that question is “We don’t know”.
 Correlation between variables tells us only that the two variables change in a predictable relationship to each other.
 Either may be the cause, or more often, both are affected by changes in some other causal variable.
 Be sure you know the situation before you assume a correlation between variables.